Rights at work

 If you have a complaint involving rehabilitation and return to work you can approach ReturntoWorkSA.

 If you are an apprentice or trainee and you have a problem, a disagreement or a dispute with your employer, contact a consultant at Traineeship and Apprenticeship Services for impartial advice.
-You can lodge an application with the Industrial Court if you are not able to resolve the matter.
+You can lodge an application with the South Australian Employment Tribunal if you are not able to resolve the matter.

-The Fair Work Ombudsman can help resolve general disputes between workers and their employers.
+The Fair Work Commission can help resolve general disputes between workers and their employers.

 Find out what unfair dismissal and termination mean under federal and state law, and what action employees can take.